slitz/DeVogeLitzMod/README.md

 13) Select DeVogeLitz in the Model Viewer and click the Inject Input button.
 14) Select an input port and test value combination then click OK (repeat for each input port).
 15) Run model.

+* See http://acims.asu.edu/software/devs-suite/ for more information about DEVS-Suite source code.